efeslab/igor-ae/README.md

 They can easily be set to any custom tables stored in `software/igor/igor_defs/tables`.

-#### Deploying IGOR
+#### Running IGOR

-We build IGOR by first deploying the software to each of the RPis, then building IGOR on the RPis in parallel.
+We build IGOR by first copying the software to each of the RPis, then building IGOR on the RPis in parallel.
 We do this by running the `build-cfs-rpi.sh` script, which can be found in `software/igor`.